 *Toilet paper!
 Hey, if you are camping anywhere we all know that you should always have a roll (or two!) of toilet paper on hand!

 *Music!
 You can do backyard camping without some tunes!
 In my day we would grab the boom box and hit the great outdoors.
 Nowadays, grab your iPod or phone and some wireless speakers!
 Gotta have music!
+A dance competition is a super fun activity you can all do together in the great outdoors!

 *Chairs!
 Unless you enjoy sitting on the ground, bring a few camping chairs to sit in!
 It is always nice to be comfy and sit around a nice, outdoor fire!